-Tracking is only possible within the area covered by the phase detection AF sensors.
-Tracking is carried out quite tenaciously, even when the object approaches the border of the area.
+Tracking is only possible within the area covered by the phase-detection AF sensors.
+The tracking focus is carried out quite tenaciously, even when the object approaches the area's border.

 Autofocus confidently detects the main subject in the frame, even when shooting offhand.

-Another important tool is Eye and Face AF.
-You can choose focusing on the left and right eyes separately, but you can also leave this to the automation.
+Another essential tool is Eye and Face AF.
+You can choose to focus on the left and right eyes separately, but you can also leave this to the automation.

-The function should be considered as an auxiliary tool for the photographer.
-When working with a shallow depth of field, it is important to preset the focus area first so that the camera can focus and recognize a face or eye.
+The function should be considered as an additional tool for the photographer.
+When working with a shallow depth of field, it is essential to preset the focus area first so that the camera can focus and recognize a face or eye.